Marketcircle/AXElements/README.markdown

 done that yet, I'll wait.

-Once, you have the developer tools, you should install MacRuby, the latest release should be sufficient, but nightly buids are usually safe as well.
+Once, you have the developer tools, you should install MacRuby, the latest release should be sufficient, but nightly builds are usually safe as well.
 If you are on Snow Leopard, you will also need to install the
 [Bridge Support Preview](http://www.macruby.org/blog/2010/10/08/bridgesupport-preview.html).